 If you cannot find a vacuum-sealed jar, you can use a vacuum seal bag.
 This method has a longer storage period than using the jar.
 So, you may want to consider using this method rather than the vacuum-sealed jar.

 Put the ginger in the vacuum seal bag before vacuum sealing it.
 Then label it and put it in the freezer.
+If you’re looking for a vacuum sealer, check out some of our top picks here:

 #5: Store it in alcohol